 Then along comes the LITTLE engine.
 The underdog shows up just in time.
 Then the LITTLE engine spots the one that has fallen through the cracks.
 It notices that sad little engine filled with jolly little toys and all things good.
 It stops in its tracks.

+That new engine that comes along doesn't have all the answers.
+It has never been over the mountain either.
 The little engine starts to think this job is too big to handle.
 Then the engine remembered all of those wonderful things the engine in need had to share.

 So she grabbed that engine all stuck in a rut and didn't stop pulling until that engine was unstuck.